Diptisharma-sys/DataScienceproject/README.md

 # Glam Recommendation System

 A machine learning-powered recommendation system for outfits, skincare and haircare .
-Glamify is a machine learning-based recommendation system that suggests outfits, skincare, and haircare products based on the user's personal attributes using trained regression models, accessible through a locally hosted  interface.
+It is a machine learning-based recommendation system that suggests outfits, skincare, and haircare products based on the user's personal attributes using trained regression models, accessible through a locally hosted  interface.

 ## Project Structure